 Until recently, iPhone users have not been able to make nighttime screen adjustments.
 But good news!
 According to Tech Insider, it's now a built-in feature in your Apple device:

 “If you are an iPhone user ... you haven't been able to tone down the levels of blue light coming out of your phone.
 Now, the recent iOS 9.3 update changes that.
-It enables a new mode called Night Shift that you can set starting at whatever you choose time in the evening.” -- [read more here: Here's why the iPhone's Night Shift mode is such a big deal (Tech Insider)]
+It enables a new mode called Night Shift that you can set starting at whatever you choose time in the evening.” -- [read more here: Here's why the iPhone's Night Shift mode is such a big deal (Tech Insider)](Check out the links at the end of this article for more about Night Shift.)

 Conclusion